 Another category of data concerns the criminal law data.
 This concerns the processing of personal data concerning criminal convictions and criminal offenses or related security measures.
 It also concerns personal data concerning a prohibition imposed by the court in connection with unlawful or obstructive behaviour.
 Eneco can also process this data if the law permits or in the context of investigations into criminal offenses or obstructive and/or (previously shown) aggressive behaviour.

 Although Eneco's preference is to engage service providers in countries within the EEA where an adequate level of protection applies, the service providers that Eneco engages can be located all over the world.
-This can therefore lead to transfers to third parties in countries that do not have the same level of protection of personal data as the Netherlands.
-However, Eneco only engages such parties if an adequate level of protection can be offered by these third parties in accordance with the regulations of the Dutch regulator, the Dutch Data Protection Authority.
+This can therefore lead to transfers to third parties in countries that do not offer the same level of protection of personal data as within the EEA.

 Rules and Rights

 If you send Eneco a request about one of these rights, Eneco will respond to this within four weeks.
-You can submit your request by mail or by e-mail.
-Send your request to Eneco citing 'Privacy' in writing to Antwoordnummer 5166, 3000 VB Rotterdam or by e-mail to firstname.lastname@example.org.
+You can submit your request by mail or digital.
+Send your request to Eneco citing 'Privacy' in writing to Antwoordnummer 5166, 3000 VB Rotterdam.
+Or use the contactform and choose ‘Privacy’ under ‘Subject of question/complaint’.
 In the request you must specify (as far as is possible) the personal data to which your request relates.
 You must also provide together with your request your name, address and telephone number.
 Making a request is free of charge unless you make unfounded or excessive requests.

 Right of access to your personal data

-As a customer you have the right of access to your personal data.
-This means that at the Eneco department where you purchase services and/or products, you can request which personal data is processed and for which purposes that data is used.
+You have the right of access to your personal data.
+This means that at the Eneco department where you purchase products and/or services, you can request which personal data is processed and for which purposes that data is used.

-As a customer you have the right to have your personal data rectified if this information is incorrect.
-You can also request Eneco to erase your data.
+You can also request Eneco to erase your personal data.
 Eneco does not always have to comply with such request.
-For example, if there is another legal basis for processing that data, Eneco does not have to erase your data if you base your right to erasure on withdraw your consent to processing.
-For example, Eneco will not delete the data if Eneco is legally obliged to keep your data or because the data are required to provide services to you.
+If you withdraw your consent to processing Eneco does not have to erase your personal data if there is another legal basis for processing that data.
+For example, Eneco will not delete the personal data if Eneco is legally obliged to keep your data or because the data are required to provide products and/or services to you.